-Election Year Guidelines for Catholic Parishes and Organizations
+for Catholic Parishes and Organizations

-The following publication is intended to encourage and facilitate appropriate participation in political activities for Catholic parishes and other 501(c)(3) organizations that qualify for tax-exempt status under the Internal Revenue Code.
-Included are frequently asked questions and answers as well as common "Dos and Don'ts" that are intended to assist Catholic entities during the 2016 election season.
+The following publication is intended to facilitate appropriate participation in politics for Catholic parishes, schools, and other 501(c)(3) organizations that qualify for tax-exempt status under the Internal Revenue Code.
+Included are Frequently Asked Questions and common "Dos and Don'ts" to assist Catholic entities during this 2018 election season.